katzer/cordova-plugin-local-notifications/README.md

 ## Using the plugin
 The plugin creates the object ```window.plugin.notification.local``` with the following methods:

+### Plugin initialization
-**Note:** The object and its methods are not available before the `deviceready` event has been fired.
+The plugin and its methods are not available before the *deviceready* event has been fired.

 ```javascript
 document.addEventListener('deviceready', function () {
     // window.plugin.notification.local is now available
 }, false);
 ```

-### add()
+### Schedule local notifications
+Local notifications can be scheduled through the `notification.local.add` interface.<br>
-The method allows to add a custom notification.
-It takes an hash as an argument to specify the notification's properties and returns the ID for the notification.<br>
+The method takes a hash as an argument to specify the notification's properties and returns the ID for the notification.<br>
+Scheduling a local notification will override the previously one with the same ID.
 All properties are optional.
-If no date object is given, the notification will pop-up immediately.
+If no date object is given, the notification pops-up immediately.

+**Note:** On Android the notification id needs to be a string which can be converted to a number.
+If the ID has an invalid format, it will be ignored, but canceling the notification will fail.

+#### Further informations
+- See the [onadd][onadd] event of how a listener can be registered to be notified when a local notification has been scheduled.
+- See the [ontrigger][ontrigger] event of how a listener can be registered to be notified when a local notification has been triggered.
+- See the [onclick][onclick] event of how a listener can be registered to be notified when the user has been clicked on a local notification.
+- See the [platform specific properties][platform_specific_properties] of which other properties are available too.
+- See [getDefaults][getdefaults] of which property values are used by default and [setDefaults][setdefaults] of how to override them.
+- See the [examples][examples] of how to schedule local notifications.

 ```javascript
 window.plugin.notification.local.add({